 5. The comparator compares this analog voltage to the input analog voltage.

-• If the comparator output is high, (DAC is higher), so we clear the MSB back to 0.
+• If the comparator output is high, (DAC is higher), we clear the MSB back to 0.

 6. Move to the next most significant bit by decrementing X. Go back to Step 2, set the next most significant bit to 1, generate analog voltage with DAC and compare.